Cognigy/Documentation/docs/en/docs/webchat/v2/configuration.md

 #### Webchat Plugins

-Add a link to the webchat plugin.
+Add a link to the Webchat plugin.
 Note that you can add multiple plugins.
 For more information on how to create and trigger plugins, refer to [Webchat Plugins](../plugins.md).